 By the way, if you want to read fully, you may want to read his article that obviously explains better about this main reason why we’re so drawn to the idea of multitasking, even when we know it isn’t good for us.

 In a study done in 2010, Harvard psychologists Matthew Killingsworth and Daniel Gilbert found that people spend almost 47 percent of their waking hours thinking about something other than what they’re currently doing … and that has its own associated cost.
 They explain that the ability to think about what is not happening is a cognitive achievement that comes at an emotional cost.

-And yet, the allure of multitasking goes beyond just keeping up with college schedule or workplace pressure.
+And yet, the allure of multitasking goes beyond just keeping up with college schedules or workplace pressure.
 Long stretches of focused time are difficult and take serious levels of concentration, whereas bouncing between tasks keeps things fresh and exciting … to even more likely to give us the hit of dopamine, which is the ‘reward chemical’ in our brain.